Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

 #### First-time User
 1. I want to feel welcome
 2. I want to have option to view game instructions
-3. I want to have the option to have a player name and save a profile
+3. I want to see my scores
 4. I want to know when i make a wrong input
-5. I want to know my scores
+5. I want to get a feedback when I win the game

 #### Returning User

- 5. I want the game to remeber me
- 6. I want to have an easy login option
+ 6. As a retrun user I want to have an easy login option
  7. As a returned user I want to have access to different levels
- 8. I want to
- 9. I want to "add level column to access levels"

 #### Site Owner

-10. As a owner I want the users to have navigation options
+8. As a owner I want the users to have navigation options
-11. As a owner I want user get feed back if input is wrong
+9. As a owner I want user to have the option to have a player name and save a profile
-12. As a site owner I want users info to be save and accessed in a Google Spread Sheet
+10. As a site owner I want users info to be save and accessed in a Google Spread Sheet
-13. I want user to play game at different levels

 ## Design